sadikemreduzgun/AI-Journey-My-Insights/CNN/README.md

     datagen = ImageDataGenerator(
         **kwargs
     )
+    ... # other parts to apply on and show images
 ```

 Understand part below deeper.
 I will return back here after I am done with other parts.